jasonconnell/WindowsUpdate/WindowsUpdate/Get-DownloadSpeed.md

-# Get-DiskSpace
+# Get-DownloadSpeed

 ## SYNOPSIS
-This function will query the system drive and report back the free space in GB.
+This function will download some test data to determine the systems download speeds.

 ## SYNTAX

 ```
-Get-DiskSpace
+Get-DownloadSpeed
 ```

 ## DESCRIPTION
-This function will query the system drive and report back the free space in GB.
+This function will download some test data to determine the systems download speeds.

 ## EXAMPLES